Portrait Of A Wallflower

 Brunate Barolo Nebbiolo 2010

 This bottle of 2010 Roberto Voerzio “Brunate” was generously provided by a friend who wanted to share this with me after service along with a few others from Tasting Group.
 Opened, splash decanted and consumed over three hours; served side-by-side with the 2010 Pecchenino “Le Coste”.
 The Voerzio “Brunate” was a relative hermit.
 Even after three hours in the decanter, it remained a bit of a wallflower while the Pecchenino was a whirling dervish on the dance floor.
 The classic structure of 2010 and the austerity of “Brunate” made for an impenetrable fortress, keeping the fruit under lock and key…and behind a moat and a drawbridge and stone walls with soldiers and trebuchets for that matter.
 Despite all of that, one does get the sense there is a deep core of high quality fruit recessed underneath the surface.
 It’s dark and mysterious…and simply hard to access at this moment in time.
 For what it’s worth, Voerzio’s holdings in “Brunate” come from the western portion of the MGA, on the La Morra side, right next to Oddero’s holdings.
 Frankly, this is going to need a long, long time in the cellar before it shows really well.
-If i had any in my cellar, I wouldn’t touch again until 2030. — a year ago
+If i had any in my cellar, I wouldn’t touch again until 2030. — 3 years ago

 Scott@Mister, Romain and 9 others liked this

-Bob and Scott liked this
+Ed, Ted and 9 others liked this

 Château Lynch-Bages